fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;![Classification example](./pics/digit-classification-example.png)

-A neural network has several layers to extract ("learn") features from the images.
+A neural network has several hidden layers to extract ("learn") features from the images.
 The very last layer is the one that classifies the image.
 In this case, we are classifying ten classes (ten digits), therefore the last layer has ten neurons, one for each digit.

 &nbsp;&nbsp;&nbsp;&nbsp;![Classification layer](./pics/classification-layer.png)

-Because we want to know what digit it is, we use a [softmax activation](https://www.tensorflow.org/api_docs/python/tf/keras/activations/softmax) in the last layer to give us a probability distribution of each class.
+Because we want to know what digit it is, we use [softmax activation](https://www.tensorflow.org/api_docs/python/tf/keras/activations/softmax) in the last layer to give us a probability distribution of each class.
 In the case below, the model is certain that the image is a number "2".